 Why the risk free rate?
 Because in the risk neutral world, investors are content with earning the risk free rate and all assets earn the risk free rate.
 (T-t) will get simplified to just t in our illustrations that follow.

-Once we have the Z score then calculating the probability is a simple call to the Normal distribution function in Excel.
+Once we have the Z score, calculating the probability is a simple call to the Normal distribution function in EXCEL.

 We now take our estimate of expected return and standard deviation and plug it in the standard normal conversion equation and get the following results

 But before our work is complete we need to make a tweak.

 The standard normal distribution we have used above calculates the probability of S(t) < X, while we need S(t) >= X. It’s not a big hurdle.
 All we need to do is rather than use the Z score, d, use (-d) and our job is done.

 We multiply our result above with (-1) across and simplify to our now very familiar value of d2.

 If you would prefer to follow the above discussion using a video format for better understanding, here is the series:

 There are four videos in the series.
 The first two present a theoretical review (read: boring and sleepy).
 The next two review a simple Excel model we put together to make it easy to visualize Lars’ framework.